-Leonid C. evokes: “I was grazing my cows when I heard shots coming from the city.
+Leonid C.: “I was grazing my cows when I heard gunfire coming from the town.
 There was a lot of smoke.
-When I returned to town, there was a lot of destruction and the corpses of Jews everywhere.”
+When I returned, there was a lot of destruction and bodies of Jews all over the place.”
 (Witness N°748, interviewed in Kopyl, on May 16, 2014)

 “In autumn 1941, on the order of the leader of the German gendarmerie, a district of Kopyl was surrounded with barbed wire and the Jews were imprisoned there.
-There were approximately 2,000 of them.
+There were approximately 2,000 individuals.
 We didn’t let them go anywhere, except to work for the gendarmerie.
-And on March 25, 1942, on the order of the gendarmerie, all the Jews were shot, the elderly, women, children, except some specialists.
+On March 25, 1942, by order of the gendarmerie, all the Jews were shot, the elderly, women, children, except some skilled workers.
 [Deposition of Smorogd K. for The Soviet Extraordinary State Commission; RG- 22.002M 7021-81]

-Kopyl is a small city situated 90 km southwest of Minsk.
-In 1939, more than 1,400 Jews were living in Kopyl, making up 28% of the total population of the city.
-Before the war, there were 3 synagogues, and a Jewish high school.
-The city was under German occupation from 1941 to 1944.
+Kopyl is a small town situated 90km southwest of Minsk.
+In 1939, more than 1,400 Jews were living in Kopyl, making up 28% of the total population of the town.
+Before the war, there were 3 synagogues and a Jewish high school.
+The town was under German occupation from 1941 to 1944.

-Soon after their arrival in summer 1941, the Germans conducted several shootings of the local residents, including Jews.
-In July 1941, all the Jews had to move into the ghetto, established in the former Jewish quarter.
-It was surrounded by barbed wire and guarded.
-Jews were also brought from surrounding villages.
-Forced labor, like cleaning the streets, was performed by adults.
-According to witnesses interviewed by Yahad, it was quite common for the Jews to barter to obtain food.
+Soon after their arrival in the summer of 1941, the Germans carried out several shootings of local residents, including Jews.
+In July 1941, all the Jews had to move into the ghetto that had been set up in the former Jewish quarter.
+It was surrounded by barbed wire and guarded round the clock.
+Jewish prisoners were also brought in from surrounding villages.
+Forced labor, such as street cleaning, was carried out by the adults.
+According to witnesses interviewed by Yahad, it was quite common for the Jews to barter in order to obtain food.

-On March 25, 1942, Germans, assisted by local policemen and auxiliaries from the Baltic States, gathered the Jews into a synagogue where they proceeded to conduct a selection.
-Specialist workers and their families, more than 1,000 people in all, were sent back to the ghetto.
-The remaining Jews were shot in a mass grave close to the river that crossed through the town.
+On March 25, 1942, the Germans, assisted by local policemen and auxiliaries from the Baltic states, gathered the Jews in a synagogue where they proceeded to conduct a selection.
+Skilled workers and their families, over 1000 individuals, were sent back to the ghetto.
+The remaining Jews were shot in a mass grave close to the river that runs through the town.

 On the night of July 22-23, 1942, the Germans and their auxiliaries liquidated the ghetto.
-But armed Jews organized a revolt, and set the ghetto on fire.
-A large part of the city was destroyed during the revolt.
+However, armed Jewish inmates organized a revolt, and set the ghetto on fire.
+A large part of the town was destroyed during the revolt.
 Around 200 Jews managed to escape, and many of them joined the partisans.
-The other Jews, killed all over the city, were buried in the same location as the first mass shooting.
+The remaining Jews who had been killed all over the town, were buried at the same location as the first mass shooting.